-Essential Project Elements Eligibility Requirements Prioritization Assistance Summary Performance Metrics Housing First- A nobarrier project model that provides homeless people with housing quickly and then provides services, as needed Wraparound, Category 1 of the HEARTH Act homeless definition; or, Category 4 of the HEARTH Act homeless definition AND Meets HUD's Definition of Chronic Homelessness, unless the project has performed a due diligence effort to locate a chronically homeless household in the project's service area and cannot find one.
+Essential Project Elements Eligibility Requirements Prioritization Assistance Summary Performance Metrics Housing First- A nobarrier project model that provides homeless people with housing quickly and then provides services, as needed Wraparound, Community-Based Services- Voluntary, housing-focused, client-centered services, including assistance in accessing community-based/mainstream benefits.
+Rental Assistance-Unlimited rental assistance may be provided.
+Category 1 of the HEARTH Act homeless definition; or, Category 4 of the HEARTH Act homeless definition Meets HUD's Definition of Chronic Homelessness, unless the project has performed a due diligence effort to locate a chronically homeless household in the project's service area and cannot find one.
 If chronically homeless 1) Longest history of homelessness and most severe service needs 2) Longest history of homelessness 3) Most severe service needs 4) All other chronically homeless households (HHs).
 If not chronically homeless 1) HHs with disabilities and the most severe service needs 2) HHs with disabilities and a long period of continuous or episodic homelessness 3) HHs with disabilities coming from a place not meant for human habilitation/emergency shelters 4) HHs with disabilities coming from TH Unlimited rental assistance may be provided Minimum rent contribution must be the highest of: 30% monthly adjusted income 10% monthly gross income Living allotment designated in a public agency's welfare assistance 80% of participants maintain or exit to permanent housing The extent to which persons who exit homelessness to permanent housing return to homelessness This measures participants who exited PSH to a permanent housing destination in the date range two years prior to the report date range.
-Percent participants age 18 or older with earned income at exit Percent participants age 18 or older who have noncash benefits at exit Percent participants with 1+ source of non-cash benefits at exit Percent participants age 18 or older who maintained or increased their total income (from all sources) as of the end of the operating year or program exit
+Percent participants age 18 or older with earned income at exit Percent participants age 18 or older who have non- cash benefits at exit Percent participants with 1+ source of non-cash benefits at exit Percent participants age 18 or older who maintained or increased their total income (from all sources) as of the end of the operating year or program exit